aa1aac/Jupiter/README.md

 # Jupiter

-This app is under development.
+This app is used to connect between people and share their ideas.
+It loosely resembles with functionality in twitter.

 > version 1.0.0